ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 In general, a monolith is easier to set up than an SOA and requires considerably fewer technical logistics to manage.
 For this reason, a monolith is the right answer on day one for the vast majority of problems.
 If the team

-is very disciplined and thoughtful about designing a monolith, it can scale with the team forever. is won t be the case for everyone, however.
+is very disciplined and thoughtful about designing a monolith, it can scale with the team forever. is won't be the case for everyone, however.
 For many teams/projects, a monolith's lack of enforced contracts, inability to scale as separate components, and lack of enforced separation of concerns will become a barrier to productivity.

-If you do find yourself contending with an unruly monolith, this doesn t mean your engineers are bad at their jobs.
+If you do find yourself contending with an unruly monolith, this doesn't mean your engineers are bad at their jobs.
 The nature of software engineering is that requirements change and systems evolve.
 Maintaining a monolith may mean, at times, investing considerable resources into updating

 the system design to evolve as well, and it is when a team fails to make this investment that monolith complexity becomes a barrier to productivity.